 Step One: Choose a Blogging Platform

 When you’re first starting out your blog, you have the choice between using a free or self-hosted blogging platform.
-And while everyone likes getting something for free, having your blog on a free platform isn’t the best idea.
+Regardless of which one you choose, I recommend using WordPress.

 Step Two: Choose Your Domain Name

 Choosing your domain name is like choosing the name of your company, it requires some serious thought and consideration!

 You can always do what I did, and just use your own name as a domain.
 Or you might want to pick something that relates to what you will be writing about.

 Here are some tips for choosing the perfect domain name:

 - Keep it short and make it easy for people to type

 - Have it reflect you and your brand

 - Make it memorable and don’t copy someone else